Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 Compared to other types of normalization, the softmax function assigns more *extreme probabilities* to the outputs, and thus behaving more like the **argmax** function.
 Also, because of its **differentiability** and the nice **mathematical properties associated with its gradient**, softmax is a good fit for gradient-based optimization such as the *stochastic gradient descent*.

 Nevertheless, the softmax function suffers from the time complexitiy problem resulted from **normalizing over the whole vocabulary** in the NLP application (e.g. Word2Vec).
-To deal with it, various approaches for approximating softmax have been proposed, and this post introduces some of them as well as the maths behind them.
+To deal with it, various approaches for approximating/replacing softmax have been proposed, and this post introduces some of them as well as the maths behind them.
 Taking the Continuous Bag of Words model as an example, the output conditional probability of predicting the center word $$w$$ given the context word $$c$$ is given by the softmax function as:

 $$
 P(w | c) = \frac{\exp(S(w, c))}{\sum_{v \in V} \exp((S(v, c)))}